notatuta/repeat-accumulate/README.md

 Random interleaver has nice theoretical properties, *on average* and *in the limit*, but intuitively it's clear that not all random interleavers are equally good.
 For example, interleaver that does nothing is theoretically possible, albeit unlikely, and cannot be expected to work well because one would want the interleaver to avoid placing copies of the same bit close together.

 One way to enforce this requirement is to use *S*-random interleaver, where no input symbols within distance *S* appear within a distance of *S* in the output, with *S = Q*.
-Instead of trying to construct such interleaver, the code in this example checks if randomly created interleaver is *S*-random, and keeps retrying with different seed if it is not.
-To save time, it starts with a known good seed that was found earlier.
+The code in this example uses Fisher-Yates shuffle.
+Before every swap it checks if the resulting interleaver is *S*-random, and if it is not, takes a step back and retries.

 More details on RA and other error correcting codes can be found [here](http://www.inference.org.uk/itprnn/book.pdf) (link goes straight to PDF).